 Small (less than 5.5 centimeters) or slow-growing AAAs generally have a much lower risk of rupture than larger aneurysms or those that grow faster.
-Doctors often consider it safer to monitor these with regular abdominal ultrasounds than it is to treat them.
+Doctors often consider it safer to monitor these with regular abdominal ultrasounds than to treat them.

 Large (greater than 5.5 centimeters) or fast-growing AAAs are much more likely to rupture than small or slow-growing aneurysms.
 A rupture can lead to internal bleeding and other serious complications.
 The larger the aneurysm is, the more likely that it will need to be treated with surgery.
 These types of aneurysms also need to be treated if they’re causing symptoms or leaking blood.

 The cause of AAAs is currently unknown.
 However, certain factors have been shown to increase your risk for them.
 They include:

 Blood pressure refers to the level of pressure on the walls of your blood vessels.
 High blood pressure can weaken the walls of your aorta.
 This makes an aneurysm more likely to form.

 Serious inflammation within the aorta and other arteries can occasionally cause AAAs.
 This happens very rarely.